mfem/web/src/integration.md

-The `MixedVectorIntegrator` is very similar in spirit to the `MixedScalarIntegrator` but the integrand in this case is computed as the inner product of two vecftors.
-Such integrands will involve combinations of the following quantites:
+The `MixedVectorIntegrator` is very similar in spirit to the `MixedScalarIntegrator` but the integrand in this case is computed as the inner product of two vectors.
+Such integrands will involve combinations of the following quantities:

 + Vector-valued basis functions obtained from `CalcVShape`
 + Gradient of scalar-valued basis functions obtained from `CalcPhysDShape`